top of page

 Relationship anxiety is a form of anxiety and can also be a form of obsessive compulsive disorder where you are having constant thoughts obsessions or compulsions about your relationship.
 This type of anxiety is unfortunately not talked about enough - however, in recent years, it is gaining more attention as more people are experiencing it.

 There can be different ways that relationship anxiety manifests.
 Your anxiety can be relationship-focused or partner-focused.
 It can be experienced as just obsessive thoughts (sometimes referred to as Pure-O).
 It can also be experienced as an obsessive-compulsive disorder.
-This is where we may find ourselves "checking" or seeking reassurance.
-For example, we may "check" to see if we still love our partner by how we are feeling that day.
-We may constantly ask our friend if they think we should be with our partner.
+This is where one may find themselves "checking" or seeking reassurance.
+For example, one may "check" to see if they still love their partner by how they are feeling that day.
+One may constantly ask a friend if they think they should still be with their partner.

 You may also be experiencing a mix of all of these.
 And that's okay.